rerootagency/academy/learn-frontend-development.md

 ## ReRoot Academy / Learn Frontend Development

-If you're looking to learn about frontend development, you're in the right place!

 > Keep in mind: all resources are free unless explicitly noted :)

----

 ### Books